eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - EUDI Wallet Providers
 - Person Identification Data Providers
-- Qualified Electronic Attestation of Attributes (QEAA) providers
+- Qualified Electronic Attestation of Attributes (QEAA) Providers
-- Qualified certificate for electronic signature/seal (QC) providers
+- Qualified certificate for electronic signature/seal (QC) Providers
 - Relying Parties
-- Non-qualified Electronic Attestation of Attributes (EAA) providers
+- Non-qualified Electronic Attestation of Attributes (EAA) Providers
-- Non-qualified certificate for electronic signature/seal providers
+- Non-qualified certificate for electronic signature/seal Providers
 - Providers of other Trust Services
 - Catalogues of attributes and schemes for the attestations of attribute providers